Soo Co-op Credit Union Named Business of the Year by Sault Area Chamber of Commerce

 This year, Money Smart Week was observed from April 15 to 21.
 The week is celebrated every year in April to empower people with the knowledge and skills needed to make well-informed personal finance choices.

-If you missed us this year, make sure to join us next year!
+If you missed us last year, make sure to join us this year on April 18th and 30th!

 CHRISTMAS IN JULY

-In July, we are spreading a little mid-year cheer by celebrating Christmas in July by “paying it forward” through random acts of kindness!
+In July, we spread a little mid-year cheer by celebrating Christmas in July—paying it forward with festive spirit and random acts of kindness!

 See What We're Up To Here